lutris/docs/WineDependencies.md

-Just set your default wine versio to ge-proton
+Just set your default wine version to ge-proton